 - Comment on examples of good practice and innovation relating to learning, teaching and assessment;

-- Attend and make recommendations to Examining Boards relating to the awards of degrees, diplomas and certificates or the confirmation of results for stand-alone modules [Where there is a Reconvened Examination Board to reconsider for example the result of an appeal, then attendance is not required.
-The examiner should however be consulted about and make their views known on any proposed amendment to the classification];
+- Attend and make recommendations to Examination Boards relating to the awards of degrees, diplomas and certificates or the confirmation of results for stand-alone modules Where there is a reconvened Examination Board to reconsider, for example, the result of an appeal, attendance is not required.
+The External Examiner should, however, be consulted about, and make their views known on, any proposed amendment to the classification;

 - Be consulted on curriculum development, including the introduction of new programmes of study and revisions to the existing programmes of study;

 - Make a full report on the assessment process to the University on an annual basis.

 External Examiners should immediately report any circumstances relating to allegations of unfair practice in writing to the Chair of the Examination Board concerned.
 External Examiners are not required to give approval to degree classifications or overall module marks where the decision has been deferred due to issues relating to unfair practice or if an administrative error has occurred with respect to the recording of marks or calculation of result.

 External Examiners will have enough evidence to determine that internal marking and classifications are of an appropriate standing and are consistent.
 They will review a sufficient amount of work of the candidates to enable them to arrive at a judgement that might be applied to the assessment as a whole.